 I was born in...
 Nah, let's not start that far back.
 Let's just say after dropping out of graduate school in history I became a football coach-- in fact, the first story I ever sold was to a coaching magazine, about a way to change blocking assignments at the line of scrimmage, and I was on the staff of a guy who was named national major college coach of the year.
-I never intended to make that a career and always-- always-- intended to write, and left coaching to freelance, next became a Washington journalist covering economics and national politics, then finally began doing what I always intended and wanted to do: write books.
+I never intended to make that a career and always-- always-- intended to write, so I left coaching to freelance, then became a Washington journalist covering economics and national politics, and then finally began doing what I always intended and wanted to do: write books.
 But two of those books-- The Great Influenza: the story of the Deadliest Pandemic in History and Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America-- have taken me away from writing and engaged me in public policy in areas of flood protection, pandemic preparedness, resilience, and risk communication (a phrase I dislike and use very reluctantly).

 Meanwhile I'm finishing a book, working title Water and Oil: the making and unmaking of America, about something else I also got deeply involved in-- coastal Louisiana.
 Because of my flood protection responsibilities, I became the architect of a lawsuit against 97 oil, gas, and pipeline companies for their role in the destruction of 2,000 square miles of Louisiana's coast.
-To read more about that issue go to the "Suing Exxon" page on this site or click the link to a story about the suit in The New York Times Magazine entitled The Most Ambitious Enviromental Lawsuit Ever http://www.nytimes.com/interactive/2014/10/02/magazine/mag-oil-lawsuit.html?_r=1.
+To read more about that issue go to the "Suing Exxon" page on this site or click the link to a story about the suit in The New York Times Magazine entitled The Most Ambitious Enviromental Lawsuit Ever http://www.nytimes.com/interactive/2014/10/02/magazine/mag-oil-lawsuit.html

 Here's the more formal version of my bio: